-SAE Institute sat down with VK's own, Jeff Leibovich, to talk about his history at Vintage King, Chicago music influences, and more.
+SAE Institute sat down with Vintage King's own, Jeff Leibovich, to talk about his history at Vintage King, Chicago music influences, and more.

 Jeff, thanks for being with us!
 You’re SAE’s Comfort Food Series first interview EVER!
 With such a well reputed track record that VKA has, I’m sure this will be easy.

 What’s your background at VKA and what makes Vintage King so rad?